Last updated: 24 January 2023

 A lot of projects will also be grant funded and invest in new technology to improve our housing stocks’ carbon footprint.
-We are concentrating on works by keeping homes warm through wall, roof and floor insulation, and new forms of heating, solar PV panels, air pumps as well as using recycled or reclaimed materials.
+We are focusing on works by keeping homes warm through wall, roof, and floor insulation, new forms of heating, solar PV panels, and air pumps as well as using recycled or reclaimed materials.

 We will also continue our capital works investment programme, where we are investing £1 million per year in the replacement of windows and roofs, this will improve the energy efficiency of our current social housing stock and help reduce these carbon emissions.